- ©2025 Loris

 YES | |

-Founded in 2002, CallMiner is an established software company with speech analytics and interaction analytics software offerings.
+Founded in 2002, CallMiner is veteran firm in the speech analytics and interaction analytics software market.
 Over the years, CallMiner has won many accolades for its conversation intelligence tools.

 CallMiner has a number of both traditional and emerging competitors in the conversational intelligence..